NOAA-CO-OPS/NWLON_WebCOOS_Synchronizer/README.md

 Unit and integration tests are included.

 To run the tests, follow the "For development" installation instructions.
-Then, set your WebCOOS API key as an environment variable (replace 'your_key' with your actual WebCOOS API token, in single quotes):
+Then, set your WebCOOS API key as an environment variable (replace 'your_key' with your actual WebCOOS API key, in single quotes):

 Linux:
 ```bash